Roblox-Thot/DecalUploaderV2/README.md

 # DecalUploaderV2
 Rewrite of the [Decal Uploader](https://github.com/Roblox-Thot/DecalUploader)

+# Feetures
+1. Can upload around 60 decals at once
+2. Multiple modes

 # Known bugs
 * Freezes on ban/warn requiring restart (idk how to fix)
 * Frozen for no reason (no fucking clue)